-On the other hand, some people may find eHarmony’s questionnaire tedious, and would prefer to determine compatibility for themselves.
+On the other hand, some people may find its questionnaire tedious, and would prefer to determine compatibility for themselves.
 Not to mention, it takes time – so if you’re looking for quick matches, eHarmony isn’t for you.
-Also, without a paid subscription, the features you can access on eHarmony are quite limited.
+Also, without a paid subscription, the features you can access are quite limited.

 If eHarmony isn’t going to cut it for you, there are lots of other dating websites and apps you can try out instead.
 One of eHarmony’s biggest competitors is Match.com, which focuses more on things like physical appearance and lifestyle choices.
 If you’re looking for a great dating site that doesn’t require a paid subscription, OkCupid is a good option as well.

-You can learn about these websites and more if you read our article about eHarmony alternatives.
+You can learn about these alternatives and more if you read this article.

-The rest of our eHarmony course will feature lessons on how to sign up for eHarmony, how to set up your eHarmony profile, and more.
+The rest of our eHarmony course will feature lessons on how to sign up for an account, how to set up your profile, and more.
 Hopefully, eHarmony will help you find someone with whom you're truly compatible.
 If you're new to dating, or are just looking to take the gamble out of it, bet on the science of love with eHarmony!

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.